 You may be astonished at what you hear.
 People often don’t bother to tell you how much you’re helping them because they think you already know.
-Sometimes they think you do the same thing for everybody so their story one among many.
+Sometimes they think you do the same thing for everybody so their story is just one among many.
 Sometimes they take it so much for granted that they don’t even think about it until you ask!

 But really, why they haven’t told you is irrelevant.

-What matters is what they’re getting from working with you… and that you hear it, take it in, use it to make a difference in your practice and in your life.
+What matters is what they’re getting from working with you… and that you hear it, take it in, and use it to make a difference in your practice and in your life.

-When you know how others hold you, what they think of your work, how they benefit from the gift you bring, you can begin to change your own view of yourself and that filters into your whole life and into your practice.
+When you know how others hold you, what they think of your work, how they benefit from the gift you bring, you can begin to change your own view of yourself, and that filters into your whole life and into your practice.
 Eventually, it starts speaking louder than the voices that never leave you.